 - IES on-site staff and access to the IES Center

 - Comprehensive on-site orientation, including a welcome lunch and bus tour of London

-- Local transportation passes within London (Zones 1 & 2)
+- £80/month for local transportation passes within London (Zones 1 & 2)

 - Ground, and air (when applicable) transportation on all IES organized cultural excursions, day trips, and field trip

 - Entrance fees during cultural excursions, day trips, and field trip